SofiaNords/beach-club/README.md

         3. As a Returning Visitor, I want to find community links.

     -   #### Frequent User Goals
-        1. As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
+        1. As a Frequent User, I want to check to see if there are any newly added events to participate in.
-        2. As a Frequent User, I want to check to see if there are any new blog posts.
+        2. As a Frequent User, I want to check to see if there are any news about the bathing areas.
-        3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
+        3. As a Frequent User, I want to be able to ask questions and make suggestions to the board.

 -   ### Design
     -   #### Colour Scheme